Homebrew/install/README.md

 CI=true /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-When running the installation unattendedly, you can also set `HOMEBREW_PREFIX` in your shell environment to change the target directory where Homebrew will get installed.
+When running the installation unattendedly on Linux, you can also set `HOMEBREW_PREFIX` in your shell environment to change the target directory where Homebrew will get installed.
 Example:

 ```bash
 HOMEBREW_PREFIX=/tmp/linuxbrew CI=true /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+Note that installing Homebrew on locations different than the default is not recommended and it is strongly discouraged.
+While it may work, this functionality is provided without any warranties, and it is not a supported use case for Homebrew itself.

 ## Uninstall Homebrew